Homemade basil pesto tastes so much better than store-bought, and it's a cinch to make in your food processor!

 - Transfer mixture into an air-tight container and drizzle a layer of olive oil over the pesto.
 Alternatively, you can pour the mixture into an ice cube tray, freeze until solid, then store in a freezer safe zip-top bag.
 Freeze for up to 3 months.

-- I do not toast my pine nuts for pesto, as the raw nuts create a creamier texture.
+- I don't toast my pine nuts for pesto, as the raw nuts create a creamier texture.
+You can lightly toast them if you want to.

 - You can substitute walnuts, pumpkin seeds or pistachios for the pine nuts.

-- You can substitute Pecorino cheese for the Parmesan cheese.
+- You can substitute Pecorino cheese for Parmesan cheese.

 - Parmigiano-Reggiano is excellent in this recipe, but any fresh Parmesan cheese is a good option.